BasPieren/frontend-applications/README.md

 The tutorial showed how to make 6 simple Vue applications.

 ### App 1
 This simpele example shows how to link data and the DOM in a reactive way.
-This means when you edit the data, for example by using `app.message = "Hello World"`, It's get updated accordingly.
+This means when you edit the data, for example by using `app.message = "Hello World"`, it's get updated accordingly.

 ```
 <div id="app">